They went round and round in such a magnificent manner.

 The words she threw at him from behind the locked door could just as well been solid objects.
 After that, she didn’t answer his entreaties.
 All Eikou could do was stand there in the hallway.

 Like Keishi, Seika would probably end up leaving him.
-And if that’s what she wanted, he would hardly stand in her way.
+If that’s what she wanted, he wouldn’t stand in her way.
 But how would she make a life for herself after that?
 He could give her living expenses, maybe secure a job for her.
 If she resumed her life as an ordinary citizen, she would once again receive her allotment.

 Things were different with Keishi.

-When she left, almost sixty years had passed.
+She left after almost sixty years had passed.
 Not only her parents and siblings, but their children as well were listed on the registry of the dead.
-What must she have felt, resuming her commoner status and returning to a town where there was not a single person she knew?
+What must she have felt, resuming her commoner status and returning to a town where she did not know a single person?